Why you should read this article before hiring an SEO

 Why trust my opinion?

-I’ve worked online since 1999, specializing in search and user experience design, enterprise level e-commerce, and revenue generation for a VC-funded social shopping startup before starting my own website, WineClubReviews.net, in 2009.
+I started building websites in 1999.
+I then moved on to specializing in search and user experience design, enterprise level e-commerce, and revenue generation for a VC-funded social shopping startup before starting my own website, WineClubReviews.net, in 2009.

 As the world of search became more and more complicated (especially in 2022), I found I spent much less time reviewing wine clubs and much more time learning how to better optimize for search engines.